mskcc/facetsAPI/doc/installation.md

 FacetsAPI requires the Pandas python library.
 If you do not have it installed, see instructions [here](https://pandas.pydata.org/docs/getting_started/install.html).

+FacetsAPI also requires matplotlib.

+If you do not have it installed, see instructions [here](https://matplotlib.org/stable/users/installing/index.html).

 ## Installation

 Facets API can be easilly installed using pip.